How to Run Laravel in Windows 10 Using WSL 2 and Ubuntu 20.04

 Linux Distribution Installation

-Open the Microsoft Store and select your favourite Linux distribution.
-Personally, I use Ubuntu 20.04 Focal Fossa for my WSL.
-The install itself should be pretty straightforward: choose a distribution and then click on "Get" button.
+Open the Microsoft Store and search for your favorite Linux distribution.
+Personally, I use Ubuntu 20.04 LTS (Focal Fossa) for my WSL.
+The install itself should be pretty straightforward: choose a distribution and then click on "Install" button.

 The first time you launch a newly installed Linux distribution, a console window will open and you'll be asked to wait for a minute or two for files to de-compress and be stored on your PC.
 All future launches should take less than a second.